takatz28/Simon-Game/README.md

 # Simon-Game

-This project is an implementation of the game "Simon" using both VHDL and Verilog.
+This project is an implementation of the game "Simon" using the Zybo Z7-20 development board.
+Written in both VHDL and Verilog, the project features buttons, lights, and sounds that emulates the experience of the actual Simon game.

 ## Features